chloeekk/chloeekk.github.io/content/posts/agent-vs-knowledge-base/index.md

    * **Scripts and API Calls**: Python scripts, Zapier, Make, for automating tasks and cross-platform operations.
    * **Hardware Interfaces**: smart home devices, printers, robots, enabling AI to interact with the physical world.

-With these capabilities, agents transform AI from a “talking robot” into an assistant that can truly interact with the external world and complete tasks.
-They are the key bridge for AI to move from “can chat” to “can act.”
+With these capabilities, agents transform AI from a "talking robot" into an assistant that can truly interact with the external world and complete tasks.
+To learn how to build and deploy these agent capabilities in practice, see [How to Use Skills in Claude Code](https://chloevolution.com/posts/how-to-use-skills-in-claude-code/).

 ## Knowledge Bases: AI’s “Memory and Experience”